|

 descending into the familiar reach of inattentive and unprepared novices,

 from whom they might not receive due veneration.
+Our records inform us that the usages and

 customs of Masons have ever corresponded with those of the Egyptian